In the Heights (film): Accusations of colorism

-The film drew criticism for its casting choices, which seemingly excluded Afro-Latino actors with darker skin tones and misrepresented the demographics of Washington Heights, leading to accusations of colorism.
-Miranda issued an apology on social media regarding the matter shortly after the film's release.
-He also addressed the controversy during an appearance on The Daily Show, where he stressed that while "there's so much Afro-Latinidad in the movie, the beef really was specifically dark-skinned Afro-Latinos in leading roles... and I totally understand that and I receive it and I just have to do better on the next one."
-Lead actor Ramos also accepted the criticism, stating in an interview with the Associated Press that "there's no debate about it.
-You know you can't, right?
-Like there's nothing to debate".
+The film's casting was accused of colorism by seeming to exclude Afro-Latino actors with darker skin tones, and hence misrepresenting the demographics of Washington Heights.
+Miranda publicly apologized shortly after the film's release.
+Appearing on The Daily Show, he stressed that while "there's so much Afro-Latinidad in the movie, the beef really was specifically dark-skinned Afro-Latinos in leading roles... and I totally understand that and I receive it and I just have to do better on the next one."
+Lead actor Ramos also accepted the criticism, stating in an interview with the Associated Press that "there's no debate about it."

 Actress Rita Moreno defended Miranda during an interview on The Late Show with Stephen Colbert, saying: "It's like you can never do right, it seems...
-This is the man who literally has brought Latino-ness and Puerto Rican-ness to American [entertainment]".
-She added in reference to Miranda, "They're really attacking the wrong person."
-Moreno's comments received further backlash, with the National Association of Hispanic Journalists calling them "unacceptable".
-She subsequently issued a statement walking back on her remarks, stating in part, "I was clearly dismissive of Black lives that matter in our Latin community.
+This is the man who literally has brought Latino-ness and Puerto Rican-ness to American [entertainment. ...]
+They're really attacking the wrong person."
+The National Association of Hispanic Journalists called Moreno's comments "unacceptable".
+She walked back her remarks, later stating, "I was clearly dismissive of Black lives that matter in our Latin community.
 It is so easy to forget how celebration for some is lament for others".